cheerworld/PodRacerSim/README.md

 First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000.

-## Project Requirements

-This code base has directions for you in `src/client/assets/javascript/index.js`.

 ### API Calls

 I made calls to the API using fetch requests.
 The API calls are all at the bottom of the file: `src/client/assets/javascript/index.js`.

 Below are a list of the API endpoints and the shape of the data they return.
-These are all of the endpoints you need to complete the game.
-Consult this information often as you complete the project:

 [GET] `api/tracks`
 List of all tracks